 Where to Stay in Petén, Near Tikal

-A rental car is not the simplest way to handle this route in December either.
-Boats cover Lake Atitlán, shuttles and flights cover Petén, and Antigua is best walked, especially during the last two weeks of the month when traffic and parking both get tighter than usual.
+A rental car is not the simplest way to handle a classic December route.
+Boats cover Lake Atitlán, shuttles and flights cover Petén, and Antigua is best explored on foot, especially during the last two weeks of the month when traffic and parking both get tighter than usual.
+If you want flexibility for day trips outside Antigua or the Pacific Coast, a rental car can still make sense.

 Ready to Plan Guatemala?